Marine Biologist Salary: Becoming a Marine Biologist

 With a shiny new PhD, young scientists are well-trained to conduct original research, interact with the public and teach, but very poorly trained for the economic reality they are about to face.

 My advice for anyone that wants to be a marine biologist is to take a serious look at the number of jobs and the number of people trying to get those jobs; take a very close look at the economics of academic research positions.
 What happens to competition and prices when the supply of qualified people outstrips demand?
 Then realistically look at yourself and evaluate how much this potential career choice means to you.
 If you are still determined, go for it.

 What is the average marine biologist salary?

 The attractive and widely available posted salaries for faculty members don’t tell the whole story.
 I work at a soft money institution and my salary is completely dependent on grants and teaching.
-The U.S. has chosen to invest in Iraq instead of education, healthcare and research.
+The U.S. has chosen to invest in Iraq instead of education, healthcare, and research.
 It is an especially difficult time to be a biologist.

-So for 25 months of work, on average, one can expect to get paid for 5 months.
-One's official rate of pay might be 100k a year, which sounds attractive, but a fifth of that is not.
+So for 25 months of work, on average, one can expect to get paid for five months.
+One’s official rate of pay might be 100k a year, which sounds attractive, but a fifth of that is not.

 Education is much better and covers the bulk of my marine biologist salary.
-But if a class is canceled due to low enrollment, and this does happen, sometime suddenly, I’m out of a pay check for that period as well.
+But if a class is canceled due to low enrollment, and this does happen, sometime suddenly, I’m out of a paycheck for that period as well.
 There is no job security at a soft money research institution.
 There is no tenure here as well.